zerkerX/anago/readme.md

 After the above is run, simply execute the following, as root, in the build folder.
 This will install to **/usr/local** by default.
 Refer to cmake documentation for setting the prefix directory, if alternate destinations are needed.

     # make install

+## Packaging

+The packaging process is slightly different than the above, as the prefix directory needs to be explicitly redirected so the tool is aware of the package destination.
+Execute the following from the **build** directory to create packages:

+    $ cmake -D CMAKE_INSTALL_PREFIX=/usr ..
+    $ make package

+For packaging formats other than .deb, edit the **CMakeLists** and add the package format to the **CPACK_GENERATOR** line.

 # Usage